 10 % and

 20 % of the total value of the bill.
 While this rule still applies when giving a pizza delivery tip, there are a few additional rules you should follow.
-These rules exist because someone is having to drive out to your house to bring you your food, while you are sat at home, relaxing, watching Netflix.
+These rules exist because someone has to drive out to your house to bring you your food while you are sat at home, relaxing, watching Netflix.
 These additional rules are:

 - If your order is less than $20, then your tip should be at least $3.
 You should also tip at least 10% on orders over $100.

 - You should tip a percentage based on the quality of your service:

 - If you received excellent service, you should tip at least 20%.